tprasadtp/udm-tools/docs/services.md

 ## `udm-tools-install-cni`

 Similar to install unit, but installs bundled [cni plugins](https://github.com/containernetworking/plugins/releases) on the host.
 CNI Plugins are bundled with the package.
-They are downloaded during build time.
+They are downloaded during build time. container hooks depend on this service and thus if masked, container hooks will not be executed!

+## `udm-tools-container-settings`

+Configures libpod settings.
+This includes but not limited to setting max log size and other minor tweaks.